Come, my beloved

 More to the point, what is Almighty God's judgement upon pubescent teens who commit the mortal sin of premarital sex?
 Are they doomed to burn in hell for all eternity?
 If God is Yahweh, and if Yahweh is God, then the answer is probably yes.

 As we've seen, Yahweh has a history of violence.
 He's got priors.
-At his command, armies slaughtered women and sacrificed children on the alters of jealousy and war.
+At his command, armies slaughtered women and sacrificed children on the alters of war.
 Plus, fire was one of Yahweh’s signature MOs.
 Take for example that time back in Numbers 21:6, when he burned little Hebrew children to death with fiery serpents because they were hungry and begged for food.

 God sent fiery serpents among the people; their bite brought death to many in Israel.—Numbers 21:6